Dealing with migraine headaches in children

 As a doctor, I get a lot of health questions both in my practice and in my e-mail inbox.
 Today, I found one from a mom whose 8-year-old child suffers from migraines.
 How do you deal with an “adult” illness that affects a young child?

-I have an 8 year old son who is suffering from migraines.
-One time, his migraine was so intense, he cried all the way to the ER, after we tried unsuccessfully to treat it at home.
+I have an 8-year-old son who is suffering from migraines.
+One time, his migraine was so intense, that he cried all the way to the ER after we tried unsuccessfully to treat it at home.
 I have been told that there are adult medications for migraines that can be used on children in a smaller dosage.
 However, according to my pediatrician, they have not been tested on children and because such a small percentage of children get migraines, they will probably never be tested on children.
 My son has a migraine at least once a week, sometimes more.
-Is it worth putting him on one of these medications, and if not, what can I do to ease the discomfort without ending up at the local emergency room? – Carla
+Is it worth putting him on one of these medications, and if not, what can I do to ease the discomfort without ending up at the local emergency room?– Carla

 Carla, I understand your frustration.
 It is very hard to watch and deal with a young child grappling with migraine headaches.
 Because there are so many factors that could trigger a migraine, it can be difficult to pin down the exact root of the problem.

-The first thing that I would say is that I hope your child has been seen by board certified pediatric neurologist who has properly diagnosed him with migraines.
+The first thing that I would say is that I hope your child has been seen by a board-certified pediatric neurologist who has properly diagnosed him with migraines.

 Sometimes, it can be very difficult to get a proper medical history from children.
 It can be especially confusing for them to try to describe the location and timing of migraine headaches.